 Ms. Shank has served as Vice Chair, President and CEO of Siebert Brandford Shank & Co., L.L.C. since its inception in October 1996.
 She is a founder of the firm, co-owner and member of the Board of Directors.

-Siebert Brandford Shank is the top-ranked minority- and women-owned municipal bond underwriting firm in the country and is the only minority-owned firm nationally ranked in the top 10 among all such firms in the country.
-With 21 offices nationally, the firm has managed deals for state and local governments across the country totaling over $800 billion.
+Siebert Brandford Shank is the top-ranked minority- and women-owned municipal bond underwriting firm in the country and is the only minority-owned firm to have ever been nationally ranked in the top 10 among all such firms in the country.
+With offices across the nation, the firm has managed deals for state and local governments across the country totaling over $900 billion.

 A 25-year veteran of the industry, Ms. Shank has led financings for large-scale infrastructure projects for a variety of issuers across the country.
 Ms. Shank has structured a variety of types of transactions including transportation projects, redevelopment projects, water and sewer projects, convention centers, sport facilities, schools and correctional facilities.